Becenti, New Mexico

-Becenti (Tłʼóoʼditsin) is a census-designated place (CDP) in McKinley County, New Mexico, United States, on the Navajo Nation.
+Becenti is a census-designated place (CDP) in McKinley County, New Mexico, United States, on the Navajo Nation.
 As of the 2020 census, it had a population of 294.

 Geography

 The community is in the northern part of the county, less than a mile west of New Mexico State Road 371, part of the Trail of the Ancients Scenic Byway.
 It is 11 mi north of Crownpoint and 75 mi south of Farmington.

 According to the U.S. Census Bureau, the CDP has a total area of 0.94 sqmi, all land.

 Demographics

 Becenti was first listed as a CDP prior to the 2020 census.